google/llvm-bazel/README.md

 # LLVM Bazel BUILD files

-DISCLAIMER: This is not an officially-supported Google project and has been superseded by the Bazel build configuration in the [LLVM Project monorepo](https://github.com/llvm/llvm-project/tree/main/utils/bazel).
+DISCLAIMER: This has been superseded by the Bazel build configuration in the [LLVM Project monorepo](https://github.com/llvm/llvm-project/tree/main/utils/bazel).
+This is not an officially-supported Google project, and we don't plan continued maintenance of it.

 This repo contains standalone Bazel BUILD configuration for part of the [LLVM project](http://llvm.org/) that could be shared by dependent projects